gigamaster/ui-theme-doc/docs/navigation-structure.md

 By default, all Capital letters come before all lowercase letters; you can add `nav_sort: case_insensitive` in the configuration file to ignore the case.
 Enclosing strings in quotation marks is optional.

-> *Note for users of previous versions:* `nav_sort: case_insensitive` previously affected the ordering of numerical `nav_order` parameters: e.g., `10` came before `2`.
+[^case-insensitive]: *Note for users of previous versions:* `nav_sort: case_insensitive` previously affected the ordering of numerical `nav_order` parameters: e.g., `10` came before `2`.
 Also, all pages with explicit `nav_order` parameters previously came before all pages with default parameters.
 Both were potentially confusing, and they have now been eliminated.

 ---